The You Can Upgrade the Economy Yourself and Increase Everyone’s Income Project

 What Are We Aiming For?

-Using this new technology, we aim to reduce the widening economic inequality and increase everyone’s income.
+With this new technology, we aim to reduce growing economic inequality, increase everyone's income, and encourage local economies.

 It is difficult to eliminate income differences entirely in a free society, but we must address the fact that excessive inequality makes life harder and competition too intense.
 Crime and war are increasing.